-I was recently awarded the year long Stutz Artist Association Studio Residency.
-I will be in studio B255 from now until August 2020.
+I was awarded the year long Stutz Artist Association Studio Residency.
+I will be in studio B255 from now until September 2020.

 I feel absolutely grateful for the opportunity to be the Studio Resident Artist with the Stutz Artist Association.
 Being a recent graduate, I lost access to the large studio spaces I need to create.
 My sculptures have shrunken into model sculptures, drawings, and ideas—until now.
 I will be able to make the work that I want to make because of the space I am being provided at the Stutz.
 I will be able to expand my network, learn from my assigned mentors, and grow as an artist!
 I am very excited to see what lies ahead.